What is Sound Diffusion?

 Why have you raised your prices?

 - Well, what can I say?
-2016 is upon us and it was time for the introductory prices to yeild.
+2019 is upon us and it was time for the introductory prices to yield.
 It has been a fun run getting the product out there.
 However, it just isn't worth every moment of my life in doing so.
 I'm sure the artist/professional in you understands the scenario.
+Most likely they will fluctuate over time.

 How do I calculate square footage?